Constrictor (character): Frank Payne

 Frank Payne was an agent of the international espionage organization S.H.I.E.L.D., and the father of an adult daughter, Mia.
 When S.H.I.E.L.D. needed a costumed "supervillain" to go undercover in the criminal organization called the Corporation, Frank was given a snake-themed costume and a pair of wrist-mounted electrified metal coils.
 Using the false identity of "Frank Schlicting" from Racine, Wisconsin, and the codename of "Constrictor", he infiltrated the group, only to suffer a nervous breakdown and become a career criminal in earnest.
 As a result of his defection, S.H.I.E.L.D. allowed his daughter to believe that he had died.
-As the Constrictor, "Schlicting" debuted in combat against the Hulk, while attempting to assassinate the Hulk's friend Jim Wilson on behalf of the Corporation.
-The Corporation next sent him to assassinate Captain America; the Constrictor was trapped in a cave-in of S.H.I.E.L.D. headquarters, and was freed by Captain America.
+As Constrictor, "Schlicting" debuted in combat against the Hulk, while attempting to assassinate the Hulk's friend Jim Wilson on behalf of the Corporation.
+The Corporation next sent him to assassinate Captain America; Constrictor was trapped in a cave-in of S.H.I.E.L.D. headquarters, and was freed by Captain America.

-The Constrictor would remain an independent mercenary, criminal, and assassin after the dissolution of the Corporation.
+Constrictor would remain an independent mercenary, criminal, and assassin after the dissolution of the Corporation.
 He next battled Iron Man as a member of Justin Hammer's criminal army.
 He next teamed with Sabretooth to safeguard a stolen jade tiger statuette, and battled Power Man and the Daughters of the Dragon.
 He teamed with Sabretooth again to help Sabretooth get revenge on Misty Knight.
-They fought Iron Fist, Power Man, El Aguila, and Misty Knight.
+They fought Iron Fist, Power Man, El Águila, and Misty Knight.

 Working for the Viper, he battled Captain America and Nomad.
 He wound up turning against the Viper.
 He next joined with other criminals in an attempt to assassinate the hospitalized Thing.

 Constrictor was also invited to join the Serpent Society, which he turned down and walked out after the first meeting.
 He subsequently tried to turn them over to the Avengers, and Anaconda later exacted revenge on him.
 While in the hospital recuperating from the beating, he was nearly killed by the Scourge of the Underworld disguised as a nurse, but was saved by Captain America.

 Constrictor eventually took an assignment to kill the Beast in Belgium by Commander Courage who was impersonating the Red Ghost.
 Finding out that he had been set up, Constrictor teamed up with Beast to defeat Commander Courage.

 He later had a showdown with his common-law stepfather McAvey, who had murdered his mother.

-Constrictor has battled numerous heroes over the years, including repeated encounters with Captain America, Iron Fist, Luke Cage, Spider-Man, the Thing and even the short-lived character NFL SuperPro.
+Constrictor has battled numerous heroes over the years, including repeated encounters with Captain America, Iron Fist, Luke Cage, Spider-Man, Thing and even the short-lived character NFL SuperPro.
 Although Luke Cage and Nick Fury eventually uncovered Payne's former identity, he chose to retain the Schlicting alias and to allow his daughter to believe that her father was dead.
 During the Acts of Vengeance, Constrictor was one of the many villains that attacked the Fantastic Four.